tunitowen/DevDrawer/README.md

 # DevDrawer

+** No longer maintained.
+Sorry I just don't have the time. ** ** The code is disgusting in here, but if there's anything you want, feel free to take **

 An Android application by [Tony Owen](https://plus.google.com/111365666249481367719) designed to help developers by automatically adding their apps to a widget for easy launching / uninstalling / reinstalling etc.

 Root features such as one click uninstall, and clear cache added by [Ronald Ammann](https://plus.google.com/115926327659831685384/posts).